ttakpotosu2/RickandMortyApp/README.md

 #Technology Stack
 1. Retrofit
 2. Room
+3. Coil
+4. Paging 3
-3. StarWars Api
+5. StarWars Api
-4. Hilt
+6. Hilt
-5. Jetpack Compose
+7. Jetpack Compose

 # Screen shots of flow of screens for the Rick and Morty App.
 The Home Screen shows the three endpoints 1.
 Characters 2.
 Locations, and 3.
 Episodes.